-"The Company may implement modified work schedules or schedules with variable hours of work per day which average up to forty (40) hours per week over the rotation cycle of the schedule as determined by the Company.
+"The Company may implement modified work schedules or schedules with hours of work per day which average up to thirty-seven and a half (37.5) hours per week over the rotation cycle of the schedule as determined by the Company.
 The Company will consult with employees respecting the conditions and the operation of such work schedules.
 The Company will provide a minimum of fourteen (14) calendar days' notice of the implementation of the new schedule, or its modification or cancellation."